“I want to help”

 Stoneleigh Residence Volunteer: Volunteer positions at Stoneleigh Residence include working with patients and families, lawn and garden care, light housekeeping, maintenance and other duties.

-Greeter/Reception Volunteer: Volunteers greet visitors, answer phones and take messages for staff.
+Greeter/Reception Volunteer at Stoneleigh: Volunteers greet visitors, answer phones and take messages for staff.
 This important position allows the staff at Stoneleigh Residence to better care for the patients and their families.

 Patient/Caregiver Volunteer: Patient/caregiver volunteers may provide companionship, caregiver relief and other duties in a patient’s home, nursing home facility or Stoneleigh Residence.